 HISTORY OF THE 88TH INFANTRY DIVISION (INF DIV), THE 88TH ARMY RESERVE COMMAND

-(ARCOM), THE 88TH REGIONAL SUPPORT COMMAND (RSC), AND THE 88TH REGIONAL READINESS COMMAND (RRC)
+(ARCOM), THE 88TH REGIONAL SUPPORT COMMAND (RSC), THE 88TH REGIONAL READINESS COMMAND (RRC), AND THE 88TH READINESS

-on August 25, 1917 at Camp Dodge, Iowa.
+25, 1917 at Camp Dodge, Iowa.
 A year later, in August 1918, the Division arrived in France.
-During the remainder
+During the remainder of World

-of World War I, the men of the "Cloverleaf Division," as they were called, fought with distinction in the Alsace
+War I, the men of the "Cloverleaf Division," as they were called, fought with distinction in the Alsace campaign.

-campaign.
 Following their service in France, the Division returned to Camp Dodge and was demobilized on June 10, 1919.
-Two
+Two years later,

-Division was ordered to active service at Camp Gruber, Oklahoma.
-It went overseas in December 1943, and fought gallantly in
+was ordered to active service at Camp Gruber, Oklahoma.
+It went overseas in December 1943, and fought gallantly in the North

 from the German Army.